FIWARE/test.Functional/API.test/data.AEON/0.2.2/README.md

 The testing environment can be easily set up through a FIWARE Lab, which is based on the cloud operating system OpenStack.
 In order to test this GE, two Virtual Machines you needed, which are:

-1. **Cloud Messaging - Aeon GE** - follow the instruction to [deploy a dedicated GE using image] (http://aeon-platform.readthedocs.io/en/latest/FIWARE-Cloud-Messaging---Installation-and-Administration-Guide/#deploy-cloud-messaging-ge-using-image ).
+1. **Cloud Messaging - Aeon GE** - follow the instruction to [deploy a dedicated GE using image](http://aeon-platform.readthedocs.io/en/latest/FIWARE-Cloud-Messaging---Installation-and-Administration-Guide/#deploy-cloud-messaging-ge-using-image ).
 2. **JMeter** - select "base_ubuntu_14.04" image in the FIWARE Cloud Portal to install JMeter on Ubuntu Virtual Machine.

 [Top](#cloud-messaging---aeon)